 James Wayland is the author of the novels Trailer Park Trash & Vampires

 James Wayland is the author of the novels Trailer Park Trash & Vampires and Dirty Southside Jam, as well as the novella Just the Fright Job – the man knows good horror.
 So when he asked if we’d run his top 20 horror movies, we jumped at the chance.
-You can check out his picks for top horror films 20-15 here.
+You can check out his picks for top horror films 20-15 here and 15-11 here.
 Here is the next installment for Wayland’s top horror flicks below:

 Stay tuned next week for the TOP 10 List for Best Horror Movies by James Wayland.

 We’ll put the rest of Wayland’s list up as we get closer to the big day, until then check out his blog here.

 If you’re looking for a way to get in the Halloween spirit outside of these movies, make sure you check out our Halloweek series of events here!